Permit for photography and audio or video recording during the main hearing in a criminal case

 Norwegian Act No 5 of 13 August 1915 relating to the courts of justice Section 131(a) first paragraph first sentence and Section 131(a) second paragraph.

 The procedure is regulated by the Regulations on photography, audio and video recordings for radio or television during the main hearing in a criminal case.
 Insofar as it is possible, applications for a permit for photography or audio or video recording for radio or television during a main hearing in a criminal case shall be sent to the court before the main hearing commences.
 The application shall state the purpose of the photography or recording and describe how the photography or recording is intended to be carried out during the main hearing.
-The application must be addressed to the court which has the criminal case for consideration, and will be settled by this Court.
+The application must be submitted to the presiding judge at the court handling the criminal case.

 Before a decision is made concerning photography or recording during a main hearing, the parties to the case shall have the opportunity to state their opinions.
 If other participants in the case also wish photography or recording to take place, they shall also have the opportunity to state their opinion before the court decides whether or not to grant a permit for such photography or recording.